Halium/docs/Porting.md

 ### Choose you target

-Now we need to choose the target to build using the lunch command;
+Now we need to choose the target to build using the lunch command:

 ```
 lunch